Adjunct Instructor of French

-Makhmouth holds a PH.D in Postcolonial Studies from the University of Caen-Basse Normandie (France) and a MA in Foreign Language Pedagogy from the University of Delaware.
+Makhmouth Dia holds a PhD in Postcolonial Studies from the University of Caen-Basse Normandie (France) and a MA in Foreign Language Pedagogy from the University of Delaware.

 His primary research and publications have focused on theorizing the tragic and comic genres in postcolonial literatures, reassessing the idea of an African tragedy or analyzing postcolonial adaptations/rewritings of Western drama.
 Other lines of research interests explore cultural understanding in the Foreign Language classroom, and cultural paradigms in film translation (dubbing and subtitling).